 Didn’t make the general admission requirements?

 Don’t lose hope!
 You may still be eligible for one of the upgrading and pathway programs.
 These pathways give students the option to take an alternative route in their application to Dalhousie.
-There are five options available in total but not everyone is eligible for all of the options.
+There are four options available in total but not everyone is eligible for all of the options.

 To help students obtain the prerequisites they need for the program they want, they can take the required courses through Dalhousie University.